Skip to Content

 When your baby needs extra care following birth, the Level III NICU at HCA Florida Lawnwood Hospital is here for you.

-Our 15-bed NICU is staffed by highly trained, compassionate clinicians, ensuring your new baby has access to complete neonatal services.
-Each member of our team will work together to make sure your baby receives the individualized attention and support they need during this time.
+Our 20-bed NICU is staffed by highly trained, compassionate clinicians, ensuring your new baby has access to complete neonatal services.
+Each team member will work together to ensure your baby receives the individualized attention and support they need during this time.

 Related Specialties